Salesforce Version Control – How Flosum offers the Joys of GIT (Minus its Baggage!)

 Furthermore, if you are a Salesforce customer, the consideration of Git for version control becomes even more difficult.
 Many of those who adopted Git have been looking for alternatives to simplify and streamline their source control needs.

 GIT is not an integrated solution for Salesforce.
 Salesforce is a cloud solution with unique needs for release management.

-The release management build infrastructure using GIT looks complicated and has to be carefully crafted.
-The GIT repository is external.
+The release management infrastructure using Git looks complicated and must carefully crafted.
+The Git repository is external.
 Processes like deployment become unwieldy given that the repository exists outside of Salesforce.
-GIT is over-engineered for the purposes of Salesforce.
+Git is over-engineered for the purposes of Salesforce.
 And the list goes on…

 It is not a match made in heaven.

 Given that Git is a non-integrated tool, compliance and certifications are issues that must be dealt with.
 HIPAA and PCI standards are prime examples that require third-party integrations with plugins from external vendors to try and mitigate these issues with Git – thus compounding things further.